adaltas/node-parameters/README.md

     });
 ```

-**Important:** cloud9 must be installed with npm—but there's a problem.
-Currently, the npm module is based on the master branch of cloud9 on GitHub (version "0.3.0"), and expects Node version 0.4.1.
+**Important:** If you encounter issue while installing cloud9, it might be because the npm module expect an older version of Node.

 Here's the procedure to use the newer version on the devel branch: